| <!-- -->Sumi Senthi

 I created a survey (Google form) to ask respondents about their viewing habits, preferred key moments, and preferred match stats.

-With previous research from BBC Sport, the data gave us enough confidence to prioritise certain key moments and match stats.
+Together with previous research, the data gave us enough confidence to prioritise certain key moments and match stats.
 Particularly on mobile, where space was limited.

 Delivery